isuthermography/dgpython-azurekinect/README.md

 ------------

 This package requires the Azure Kinect SDK from Microsoft (uses the C API), Dataguzzler-Python, Cython, and SpatialNDE2.
+You also need some basic Python packages: setuptools, setuptools_scm, build, wheel, and numpy.

 The dgpython-azurekinect package installs with the usual "python setup.py install", but you probably need to tell it where to find the